Community Grants

 If you are considering applying for an SHCF grant, there are several eligibility requirements to note:

-• The geographical focus of the programs and projects must be in the Wingecarribee LGA.
+• The geographical focus of the programs and projects must be in the Southern Highlands region of NSW.

-• Organisations seeking funding must be established with a management or board structure, relevant registration, registered bank account and the ability to report on impact and outcomes of the grant.
+• Organisations seeking funding must be a registered charity with the ACNC, established with a management or board structure, relevant registration, registered bank account and the ability to report on impact and outcomes of the grant.
 Supporting documentation to demonstrate this is required as part of the application.

 We do not fund: